Preparedness for Regional Disasters and Support for Reconstruction

-Kaneka Group has been providing relief and recovery support during the five years since the Great East Japan Earthquake.
+Kaneka Group has been providing relief and recovery support during the six years since the Great East Japan Earthquake.
 We will continue to provide a variety of reconstruction support activities in the future.

-We donate 500,000 yen annually to the disaster reconstruction support activities of the Japan Association of Corporate Executives (Keizai Doyukai).
-We have installed learning equipment at vocational high schools in the coastal areas of the Tohoku region (from 2013 onward).
+We donated 500,000 yen annually to the disaster reconstruction support activities of the Japan Association of Corporate Executives (Keizai Doyukai).
+We installed learning equipment at vocational high schools in the coastal areas of the Tohoku region from 2013 to 2016.

 Reconstruction Assistance for Main Roads in Disaster-Affected Areas

-For road reconstruction in disaster-affected areas, we provided Soil Blocks, a large polystyrene foams designed for civil engineering work (for details, please see “CSR Topics 2015”).
+For road reconstruction in disaster-affected areas, we provided Soil Blocks, a large polystyrene foams designed for civil engineering work.

 Reconstruction of Only Manufacturing Plant for Molded Polystyrene Foam Products in Kesennuma City, Miyagi Prefecture